oscar-system/oscar-website/about.md

 surpassing the combined mathematical capabilities of the underlying systems.

-OSCAR will allow users to construct new mathematical objects efficiently by combining existing building blocks from any of the cornerstones and will equip these objects with mathematical capabilities exceeding those of the individual systems in a transparent way.
+OSCAR allows users to construct new mathematical objects efficiently by combining existing building blocks from any of the cornerstones and equip these objects with mathematical capabilities exceeding those of the individual systems in a transparent way.

 ## The four cornerstones

 This project builds on four leading computer algebra systems which are, with the exception of the new system ANTIC, widely used internationally.
-While the envisaged computer algebra system will be created by tightly integrating the four cornerstones, the individual systems will continue to be developed further.
+Although the new computer algebra system tightly integrates the four cornerstones, the individual systems will continue to be developed further.
 This includes working together with the developers of the individual cornerstones to develop the cornerstones in a way the best integration can be achieved.

-[ANTIC](http://www.nemocas.org) is an evolving number theoretic software project focusing on computations in and with number fields and generic finitely presented rings.
-ANTIC is written in a mixture of C and Julia, building on top of the very successful Flint project of William Hart.
-In order to reach the mathematical goals of the OSCAR project, the functionality of ANTIC will be considerably extended.
+[Nemo](http://www.nemocas.org), [Hecke](http://github.com/thofma/Hecke.jl)  areevolving number theoretic software projects focusing on computations in and with number fields and generic finitely presented rings.
+ANTIC is written in a mixture of C and Julia, building on top of the very successful Flint project of William Hart, while Hecke is pure Julia.
+In order to reach the mathematical goals of the OSCAR project, the functionality of both will be considerably extended.

 [GAP](https://www.gap-system.org) is a system for computational discrete algebra, with particular emphasis on group and representation theory.
 One of the distinguishing